James Bond No Time to Die full cast – new and returning characters list

 Who’s David Dencik?

-Dencik is taking part in a personality often known as Waldo – a villain within the new movie, based on a tweet from his cousin…
+Dencik is enjoying a personality often called Waldo – a villain within the new movie, in accordance with a tweet from his cousin…

 NEW: Billy Magnussen performs TBC